Kayfabe: Etymology

-According to the Oxford English Dictionary, the earliest known written evidence of the word "kayfabe" is from the Wrestling Observer Newsletter Yearbook for 1988, although the term is believed to be much older.
-Though the origin is not known with certainty, varied sources offer some possibilities.

-According to the Merriam-Webster Dictionary kayfabe could also be carny-speak for "be fake" which is supported by Chael Sonnen, or the phrase could be the Latin cavēre for "to keep cave" which is slang for "to keep care" or "beware" and also the origin for the French term qui vive to be vigilant before battle.
-The phrase "keep cavey" was also used by Jews in East London between World War I and World War II which could have been corrupted to the current form by US promoters and wrestlers at that time.
+Although its origin remains uncertain, the earliest known written evidence of the word "kayfabe" comes from the Wrestling Observer Newsletter Yearbook for 1988, as the Oxford English Dictionary notes.
+Merriam-Webster suggests kayfabe might be carny-speak for "be fake", a theory supported by sports figure Chael Sonnen, or altered Pig Latin for the same.
+Other possible origins are the French challenge phrase qui vive, "long live who?", which came to mean "alert; lookout" in English, as in the phrase "on the qui vive", or the Latin cavēre, "beware; avoid", source of the synonymous British idiom "keep cave."
+The same phrase, as "keep cavey", was used by Jews in East London during the interwar period and could have been corrupted by U.S. promoters and wrestlers.

 History

 Professional wrestling has been staged from the time it was a sideshow attraction; the scripted nature of the performances has been hinted at over time.
-In 1934 a show held at Wrigley Field in Chicago billed one of the matches as "the last great shooting match", subtly disclosing that the other matches were kayfabe (in reality, even the "shooting" match was scripted).
+In 1934, a show held at Wrigley Field in Chicago billed one of the matches as "the last great shooting match", subtly disclosing that the other matches were kayfabe (in reality, even the "shooting" match was scripted).
 The amendments to the Communications Act of 1934, passed following the quiz show scandals in 1960, prohibited the televising of scripted contests but specifically only prohibited the rigging of games of chance or intellectual skill or knowledge, and thus rigged athletic competitions were still arguably legal to televise.

 Although the scripted nature of professional wrestling was an open secret, it was not generally acknowledged by people in the business.
 Often wrestlers and promoters would make sure that on-screen rivals were not seen eating or traveling together between shows and so on.
 There were a few occasional mistakes at the time, such as an incident in 1987 in which police arrested The Iron Sheik and Hacksaw Jim Duggan, supposed rivals in an upcoming match at Madison Square Garden, together in a car drinking and carrying cocaine.

 The first public acknowledgment by a major insider of the staged nature of professional wrestling came in 1989 when World Wrestling Federation owner Vince McMahon testified before the New Jersey State Senate that wrestling was not a competitive sport.
 The admission on McMahon's part was to avoid interference from state athletic commissions and to avoid paying the taxation some states placed on income from athletic events held in that state, as well as to avoid the need to meet the requirement of having to employ medical professionals standing by, as was generally mandatory for legitimate contact sports involving substantial possibility of injury.
-The era of professional wrestling since then has been described by Abraham Josephine Riesman as "neokayfabe", in which storylines can become real life and vice versa, thus blurring the distinction between fact and fiction and giving the audience complicity in creating the spectacle.
+The era of professional wrestling since then has been described by Josephine Riesman as "neokayfabe", in which storylines can become real life and vice versa, thus blurring the distinction between fact and fiction and giving the audience complicity in creating the spectacle.